AI Adoption: Why Location Matters More Than You Think

 Geography is only part of the picture.
 Industry plays an equally important role:

-• Nonprofits and education organizations are looking for cost-effective ways to expand impact with limited resources.
+Nonprofits and education organizations look for cost-effective ways to expand impact with limited resources.

-Each of these requires a different entry point into AI - not a generic solution.
+Each of these requires a different entry point into AI.
+There is no generic solution.

 EDUCATION AND AI READINESS